Our research is editorially independent but we

 The Rosicrucian Egyptian Museum is home to the largest collection of Egyptian treasures in the western United States.
 Its extensive grounds also house a planetarium, peace garden, temple and research library.
 This is a truly unique experience, offering the chance to view mummies and discover how and why they were made.
 Visitors can also learn about the gods, goddesses, culture and lifestyles of these ancient people, exploring pre-dynastic rituals, art and artifacts.

 If you’re a surfing enthusiast, or just like to watch surfers ride the waves, be sure to head to Mavericks in Half Moon Bay.
-Only the very best dare to surf here – this is the spot that put California on the map when it comes to massive waves.
+A popular day trip from San Francisco, the very best dare to surf here – this is the spot that put California on the map when it comes to massive waves.
 It’s the home of some of the biggest waves on the planet, featuring huge rocks known as the “graveyard,” as well as the annual Mavericks Big Wave Contest with breaks close to a mile out from shore.
 One of the best places to view them is from a bluff that overlooks the Pacific.

 By taking a drive just south of San Francisco along spectacular Highway 1, you’ll not only enjoy stunning panoramic views of the Pacific, but you’ll find the legendary Moss Beach Distillery at Moss Beach.
-While dinners are fabulous here, if you don’t want to spend an arm and a leg, stop for appetizers on the heated outdoor patio which overlooks the glistening expanse of the ocean.
-On a chilly day, you can even snuggle up to a natural gas fire pit or get cozy under warm blankets on wooden benches as you sip a glass of wine and dine on all sorts of culinary delights.
+While dinners are fabulous here, you can also unwind on appetizers on the heated outdoor patio, which overlooks the glistening expanse of the ocean.
+On chilly days, you can even snuggle up to a natural gas fire pit or get cozy under warm blankets on wooden benches as you sip a glass of wine and dine on all sorts of culinary delights.
 While you’re here, keep an eye out for the famous “Blue Lady” that allegedly haunts the place.

 The Santa Cruz Beach Boardwalk, in operation for over 100 years, opened back in 1907 as the west coast’s answer to Coney Island.
 It’s the only remaining oceanfront amusement park on the coast, and even features two rides that have been officially recognized as National Historic Landmarks, the 1911 hand-carved Looff carousel and the 1924 wood-framed Giant Dipper roller coaster.
 Marini’s Boardwalk, open since 1915, still cooks up saltwater taffy in copper kettles.
 When you aren’t enjoying all the rides and games, the wharf is just a short stroll away, ideal for casual as well as upscale dining with incredible panoramic ocean views, and a popular spot for watching sea lions frolicking in the water and lounging on the rafters below.
 In the summer, you can enjoy free concerts on Friday nights too.